Vyral/sean-zanganeh-blog/_posts/2021-03-16-how-to-buy-and-sell-a-home-simultaneously.md

 <br>Looking to buy a home in 2020 but need to sell your current home first?
 You’re in luck; today I have three great tips on how to accomplish these dual transactions:

 **1\.
-Get pre-approved.** Most homebuyers use financing in today’s market, but you’d be surprised at the dip in interest rates that you can qualify for without selling your current one.
+Get pre-approved.** Most homebuyers use financing in today’s market, but with the dip in interest rates, you'd be surprised what you can qualify for without selling your current home.
 Many times, folks realize they can afford the new house without having to sell first.
 We always have people get pre-approved so they know their options and are financially comfortable with them.

 {% include pullquote.html %}